autolab/autolab.github.io/README.md

 # Autolab Blog

-This is the source of the Autolab Project blog.
+This is the source of the blog for the Autolab Project.
 We're using Jekyll and Octopress 3.

 ## Installation